Digital training and capabilities

-Health Education England (HEE) are supporting the promotion of digital literacy amongst healthcare staff.
+Health Education England (HEE) are supporting the promotion of digital capabilities amongst healthcare staff.
 HEE may also support the community pharmacy sector to develop some new digital training opportunities in the future.
 A number of papers have been produced on their website which explore what is meant by digital literacy and how pharmacy teams can get more out of developing their digital literacy.

 HEE have said that:

-- personal digitally literacy can involve personal development across a range of domains.
+- personal digitally capabilities can involve personal development across a range of domains.
 Reaching proficient levels may help people to more easily acquire and use other skills and competencies.

 - becoming a digitally-literate person involves developing those function skills, plus attitudes, values and behaviours that can be categorised under the elements or domains seen in the image below.